 Why I love the MinWax Polycrylic Protective Finish

-The Polycrylic protective finish is an acrylic polymer varnish that checks all the boxes for me when it comes to protecting my artworks.
+he Polycrylic protective finish is an acrylic polymer varnish that checks all the boxes for me when it comes to protecting my artworks.
 It’s easy to use for sealing acrylic paint as well as for sealing painted wood, you can really put it on nice and thick and there are never any brush strokes.
 It self-levels so it spreads and smooths out a little like a resin.
 It’s glossy, and it’s not too expensive.
 I can easily wash out my brush after and it never hardens, making it an ideal medium to seal acrylic paint.

-There were questions raised in the Facebook group about whether it would yellow so I wrote to MinWax and asked them all about it, and which of their product range would be best for protecting acrylic paintings.
+There were questions raised in the Facebook group about whether such acrylic varnishes would yellow so I wrote to MinWax and asked them all about it, and which of their product range would be best for protecting acrylic paintings.
 They said:

 “the only products we offer that will be suitable for use over paint would be the Polycrylic or the Water-Based Helmsman Spar Urethane.
 Neither of these coatings will amber over time or will harm the paint underneath, which is typical with other polyurethane type products.
 To apply this product, however, you will need to allow the paint to fully cure (at least 30 days) first.
-This will prevent the solvents in our products from reacting with those still remaining in a still-curing paint coating, avoiding the color running, discoloring or hazing.
+This will prevent the solvents in our waterproof acrylic sealer from reacting with those still remaining in a still-curing paint coating, avoiding the color running, discoloring or hazing.
 Apply your clear finish per label directions.
-You should have pleasing results for your project. “
+You should have pleasing results for your painted surface. “

-That was interesting advice about allowing the acrylic paint to fully cure before applying the top coat and I think that would be good advice to follow whatever top coat you decide to use.
+That was interesting advice about allowing the acrylic paint to fully cure before applying the thin coat on top and I think that would be good advice to follow whatever top coat you decide to use.
 I usually leave it about 10 days and so far (fingers crossed) I’ve never had any issues with this finish.

-The Polycrylic comes in matte, satin, semi-gloss and gloss.
-You can get it in a spray can (which I’ve never tried) or in various different sized cans.
+The Polycrylic comes in matte finish, satin finish, semi-gloss and glossy finish.
+You can get it in the form of a spray paint (which I’ve never tried) or in various different sized cans.
 Recoating time is 2 hours and it’s fully dry in 24hrs.
 So if you are looking for a nice glossy and easy to use finish for your paintings, especially those on a wood surface, give Polycrylic acrylic sealant spray a try.
 You can get it here:

 How To Seal Acrylic Paint: Using Foam Brush and MinWax Polycrylic Protective Finish

-One issue I found when using some of the thicker sealants like polycrylic is that when spreading with a brush you will sometimes get brush strokes in the final piece.
-So to solve this problem I use a foam brush instead of a traditional brush.
+One issue I found when using some of the thicker sealants like polycrylic is that when spreading with a brush you will sometimes get brush marks in the final piece.
+So to solve this problem I use a good quality synthetic brush on varnish instead of a traditional brush.
 Here’s how I do it: